spekulatius/laravel-commonmark-blog/README.md

 ....
 ```

 Default values can be set using the key `defaults` in the config file.
+A great resource on what to include is [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD).

 ### SEO-Enhancements